apricote/apricote.de/content/posts/ccm-from-scratch-1/index.md

 #### Kubernetes Addons

 Nice!
 We now have a working Kubernetes Cluster, so let's deploy our CNI solution Cilium to it.
-We are going to use the Cilium Helm Chart & and the `helm` Provider for Terraform to install it:
+We are going to use the Cilium Helm Chart & and the `helm` Provider for Terraform to install it.

+As with the hcloud provider, we need to configure Helm and tell it how to connect to the cluster.

+`k3sup` wrote the config to a local file, and luckily the provider supports reading this _but_ we need to make sure that the file is actually written / the Cluster is initialized _before_ we can use it.
+Terraform has the `depends_on` meta-argument, but this does not work on `providers`.
+Instead we will create an intermediary `local_sensitive_file` resource that has `depends_on` specified, and use its output `filename` in the Helm provider config.

 ```terraform
 terraform {